mrd0x/secblog/src/pages/whoami/index.md

 I created this blog to serve the following purposes:

-1. Documenting <i>potentially</i> useful methods that can help others during penetration testing/red team engagements
+1. Sharing <i>potentially</i> useful techniques that can help others during penetration testing/red team engagements
-2. Give my perspective on how I think through problems (doesn't mean it's the right way)
+2. Giving my perspective on how I think through problems (might not be the right or efficient way)
-3. Inspire others

-There may be mistakes in some of the things I write or a better way of doing things.
-If you'd like to recommend topics for the blog or just chat feel free to DM me on twitter <b>@mrd0x</b>.
+3. Documenting techniques so I can refer back to them in the future

+There may be mistakes or a better way of doing things so if you have any comments or suggestions feel free to DM me on twitter.
+Lastly, the content on this blog will vary in difficulty and some topics will be easier than others.
+I'll leave that up to you to figure out.

+Instagram: <b>@TheCyberSecurityTutor</b>
+Twitter: <b>@mrd0x</b>